blinkorb/resolute/README.md

 This is _markdown_ content
 ```

-Any markdown files in your `src` directory will be output as static HTML pages.
+Any markdown files in your `src` directory will be output as static HTML pages with [react-markdown](https://github.com/remarkjs/react-markdown).

 You can define the metadata for these files within the `---` section at the top of the file.